BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

-do we need an introduction? the reader needs to know who the person talking is adverbs lack of cash is an on going theme hotel is a character lost threart of the income
+do we need an introduction? the reader needs to know who the person talking is adverbs lack of cash is an on going theme  - why suddenly good in chapter 32, need to make it clear what aletrs to allow it to be paind off. hotel is a character lost threart of the income
 ## Chapter Feedback